DjangoGirls/tutorial/en/intro_to_command_line/README.md

 ### Linux

-It's probably under Applications → Accessories → Terminal, but that may depend on your version system.
+It's probably under Applications → Accessories → Terminal, but that may depend on your system.
 If it's not there, just Google it :)

 ## Prompt